Why Use SQL Window Functions

 Ranking example #4

-No more salary raise for them, I guess.
+No more salary raises for them, I guess.

 Comparing by offset means looking at the difference between neighboring values.
-For example, comparing the countries that occupy the 5th and 6th places in the world GDP rating — how different are they?
-What about 1st and 6th place?
+For example, if you compare the countries ranked 5th and 6th in the world in terms of GDP, how different are they?
+What about 1st and 6th?

 Sometimes we compare with boundaries instead of neighbors.
-For example, there are 50 top tennis players worldwide, and Maria Sakkari is ranked 10th.
+For example, there are 50 top tennis players in the world, and Maria Sakkari is ranked 10th.
 How do her stats compare to Iga Swiatek, who is ranked 1st?
 How does she compare to Lin Zhou, who is ranked 50th?

 We will compare employees.